 Make the most of your NCDD membership

 This page supplements the email every new member receives from Joy Garman (NCDD’s office manager) after they join.
-There are many different things you can do to get the most out of your membership in NCDD — Please pick-and-choose from the options and technologies that best suit you.
+NCDD membership provides many great benefits — but you need to utilize them.
+Please pick-and-choose from the options and technologies that best suit you.
 Thank you again for joining NCDD!

 1. Participate in the NCDD Discussion list

 The best way to communicate quickly with almost all NCDD members is through our main listserv — the NCDD Discussion List.
 This active list (with 1,500 subscribers) is used for networking, information-sharing, and discussing challenges facing the D&D community.